rishabhr136/Customer-Churn/README.md

 Observation-8: Churning is being observed equally for both the 'Yes', 'No' group of StreamingMovies
 Observations-9: clearly visible that customers with month-to-month contract are the highest churners
 Observation-10: Most churners are non-senior citizens.
 Although we should also consider the fact that, data is more for non-senior citizens (5:1)

+In Machine Learning and Data Science we often come across a term called Imbalanced Data Distribution, generally happens when observations in one of the class are much higher or lower than the other classes.
+As Machine Learning algorithms tend to increase accuracy by reducing the error, they do not consider the class distribution.
+This problem is prevalent in examples such as Fraud Detection, Anomaly Detection, Facial recognition, etc.
+Standard ML techniques such as Decision Tree and Logistic Regression have a bias towards the majority class, and they tend to ignore the minority class.
+They tend only to predict the majority class, hence, having major misclassification of the minority class in comparison with the majority class.
+In more technical words, if we have imbalanced data distribution in our dataset then our model becomes more prone to the case when the minority class has a negligible or very lesser recall.
+Imbalanced Data Handling Techniques: There are mainly 2 mainly algorithms that are widely used for handling imbalanced class distribution.

+1. SMOTE
+2. Near Miss Algorithm
+3.
 ![download](https://user-images.githubusercontent.com/68055586/137069256-15316626-0320-4249-867a-878a15484520.png)